sem CLI Reference#

 commands do

-not have a [flag]
+not have [flags]

 Some of the [flags]

-values need an additional argument, as it is the case
+values need an additional argument; the -f

 Operations#